stuntrally/stuntrally3/docs/Materials.md

 - `twoside_diffuse true` - now `"two_sided" : true` - for tree leaves, glass (not pipe) etc
 - `terrain_light_map true` - gone, now automatic

-## 🆕 New .material (temporary)
+## 🆕 Temporary .material

 > Note: New Ogre-Next `.material` format is worse than `.json` (info below)
-and should be used just temporarily.
+and is used just temporarily.

-> A couple of _freaking hopeless_ issues to keep in mind:
+> A couple of issues to keep in mind:
 > In `.material` scripts you can't set textures to **wrap**
-> (and they _don't_ by default) or other sampler configs, but inheriting works.
+> (and they _don't_ by default) or other sampler configs,
+> but inheriting works and format is much shorter.

 > The `.material` is just meant as a faster way of porting old SR `.mat`,
 > then best to save as .json from Material Editor (still a lot manual work to do).
-> And still for few exceptions, like the unlit particles and hud stuff.
+> And for few exceptions, like the unlit particles and Hud stuff.

 New `.material` example of a material `ES_glass` **inheriting** from `car_glass`:
 ```